allegheny-college-cmpsc-104-Fall-2024/lab03/README.md

     - Successfully create a file named lab3.py in the correct directory (5%).
     - Write a Python program that prints "Hello, VSCode!" to the console (5%).
     - Provide a clear screenshot showing the lab3.py file open in VSCode with the visible output in the Console (5%).
-    - Correctly submit both lab3.py and the screenshot in the writing/ directory of your project repository (5%).
+    - Correctly submit both lab3.py and lab3.png in the writing/ directory of your project repository (5%).
 - **Achieve GatorGrader Compliance (10%)**: Successfully meets the criteria set by GatorGrader.

 ## Gator Grade